Aniket10k/Expensify-App/radme.md

 # Git Commands

+Create a new git repo

+    git init

+View the changes to your project code

+    git status

+Add files to staging area

+    git add

-git init - Create a new git repo git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits
+Creates a new commit with files from staging area

+    git commit

+View recent commits

+    git log

 }